Entry-to-practice examinations currently approved by CSHBC as part of the pathway to become a Registered Hearing Instrument Practitioner (RHIP) are:

 CSHBC HID Practical Exam

-Upon successful completion of the Summary of Clinical Practicum Hours (HIP Program) form (PDF) and proof of passing the ILE Written Exam, Conditional RHIPs are eligible to take the CSHBC Hearing Instrument Dispensing (HID) Practical Examination.
+Upon successful completion of the Summary of RHIP (Conditional) Practicum Hours form (PDF) and proof of passing the ILE Written Exam, Conditional RHIPs are eligible to take the CSHBC Hearing Instrument Dispensing (HID) Practical Examination.
 The Practical Examination has recently undergone revision.

 The upcoming examination dates are as follows: